eqqn/eqqn.github.io/_posts/2019-10-10-RTFM_quals_XSS.md

 This year SigSegv qualifiers are back,

-# XSS challenge: History of Browser Evolution
+# XSS challenge: Theory of Browser Evolution

 You are tasked to steal the cookie from a web page.
 The target machine is running "Chrome with recent updates", so it is advisable to test it in chrome.